teleivo/lfcstraining/README.md

 2. locate
   * create a new file and use locate to find it

+## Partitioning storage devices
+1. fdisk
+  * list all available disks
+  * add a primary partition on /dev/sde using half the available cylinders
+  * add an extended partition on /dev/sde
+  * add a logical partition on /dev/sde using the remaining cylinders

 ## Formatting filesystems
+1. mkfs
+  * make an ext3 on /dev/sde1
+  * make an ext4 on /dev/sde5

 ## Mounting filesystems automatically at boot time
+1. mount
+* mount /dev/sde1 automatically at boot time at /mnt/diske1
+* mount /dev/sde5 automatically at boot time at /mnt/diske5

 ## Mounting networked filesystems
-## Partitioning storage devices

 ## Troubleshooting filesystem issues
+1. tune2fs

 # Local system administration
 ## Creating backups